Raathigesh/majestic/README.md

 ## Inspiration

 This tool is inspired by https://wallabyjs.com/.
-Check them out.
+Check it out.

 ## Thanks